bokwoon's personal blog

 Imagine my shock when, after class, I Googled about this outdated text editor and saw nothing but universal acclaim for Vim.
 Stack Overflow, blog posts, everything.
 It shifted my perspective 180° on this editor.
 I was delighted to find I could run it locally and quickly learnt that you could apply basic customizations to it so that it didn't look like a text editor from the 1990s.

 A TANGENT: It is crucial that I was running macOS (then OS X).
 A Computer Science senior laughed when I said I was thinking of getting a Windows laptop for university because Windows supported more programs.
 He straight up told me that MacBooks were better for programming.
 I did not realize what he meant at first, but after getting my first MacBook and being exposed to the unix command line environment I finally understood.
-Thank you, Jeremiah.
-Your offhand remark likely changed my career, because without the MacBook I would have never used Vim locally (only through SSH-ing into the university's servers), and without Vim I would have never been exposed to the command line environment.
+Thank you, J. Your offhand remark likely changed my career, because without the MacBook I would have never used Vim locally (only through SSH-ing into the university's servers), and without Vim I would have never been exposed to the command line environment.
 I would have stayed a blind Windows user programming exclusively on Java IDEs and never "getting it".

 From there I started using Vim for all my lab exercises, and it was through practicing Vim with these exercises that I found more inadequacies with my Vim setup and the config lines needed to remedy it.
 I did not read vimtutor.
 Nor did I do any "learn Vim now" exercises to build muscle memory of the shortcuts.
 I simply started with a basic set of shortcuts ("i" to enter insert mode, "esc" to enter normal mode, "hjkl" to move around) and layered on more as I encountered tedious and repetitive situations that I solved by Googling for and learning more about other vim shortcuts.
 I would recommend beginners learn Vim this way, instead of all at once.